-Firefighters report long hours and faulty gear
+Firefighters threaten stoppage after reports of long hours and faulty gear

 Staff shortages affected not only the big cities but left small communities vulnerable, he said.

-"Volunteers units are called in from out of their own areas.
+"Volunteer units are called in from out of their own areas.
 Now they are contracted to look after their small areas of town.
 They are not contracted to come out of those areas and work in the central city.
 Who is covering their areas?"

 Some firefighters say they are regularly working 80 to 100-hour weeks to ensure stations can respond to emergencies.